top of page

 Case: Pre-excited Atrial Fibrillation in a Young Woman

-Case Presentation A woman in her 20s was admitted with sudden-onset palpitations lasting approximately three hours before arrival.
+Case Presentation A young woman was admitted with sudden-onset palpitations lasting approximately three hours before arrival.
 On admission, she was clammy, cold, and diaphoretic, and reported pre-syncopal episodes.
-Blood pressure was 137/95 mmHg, and heart rate approximately 200 bpm.
+Blood pressure was normal, and heart rate approximately 200 bpm.
 The admission ECG showed a wide-complexed, irregular tachycardia.
-Irregular wide-complexed tachycardia - Pre-excited AF Same ECG - More complexes (Standard leads) Same ECG - more complexes (
+Irregular wide-complexed tachycardia - Pre-excited AF Same ECG - More complexes (Standard leads) Same ECG - more complexes (precordial

 Faraz Afzal